Agent's Home Directory

-The Build Agent can be installed into any directory.
-If you use the TeamCity .tar.gz distribution or .exe distribution opting to install a Build Agent, the agent will be placed into
+A build agent can be installed into any directory.
+If you use the TeamCity .tar.gz distribution or .exe distribution opting to install a build agent, the agent will be placed into

-The agent stores all related data under its directory and the only place that requires installation/uninstallation into an OS is integrating into the automatic start system (for example, service settings under Windows).
+The agent stores all related data under its directory.
+The only place that requires installation/uninstallation into an OS is integrating into the automatic start system (for example, service settings under Windows).